snirazran/WriteSpace/README.md

 ## API Documentation

 The WriteSpace API is documented using **Swagger**.
 With Swagger's interactive API documentation, developers can understand the API's capabilities without accessing its source code, facilitating easier integration and collaboration.
-Access the API documentation at [`[base_url]/api`.] or: https://writespace-authservice.fly.dev/authapi, https://writespace-userservice.fly.dev/api, https://writespace-projectservice.fly.dev/projectsApi,
+Access the API documentation at: https://writespace-authservice.fly.dev/authapi, https://writespace-userservice.fly.dev/api, https://writespace-projectservice.fly.dev/projectsApi,